-The module will be delivered mainly through lectures, group seminars and small group teaching activities.
+The module will be delivered mainly through lectures, group seminars, computer simulation and small group teaching activities.
 Knowledge of theory and practice are addressed within the contact time and the small group teaching activities will be organised so that a combination of exercise, worked examples and discussion can engage the student with their personal formation in the subject area.

-The lectures and small group teaching activities input will primarily take place in week 1.
+The lectures, simulation and small group teaching activities input will primarily take place in week 1.